sharc-lab/FPGA_ECE8893/Lab2/README.md

 <h4>Bonus!</h4>
 Up for the challenge? <br>
-If the overall latency is less than 670ms, 1 extra point.<br>
+If the overall latency achieved is less than 670ms, 1 extra point.<br>
-If the overall latency is less than 630ms, total 2 extra points.<br>
+If the overall latency achieved is less than 630ms, total 2 extra points.<br>
-If the overall latency is less than 600ms, total 3 extra points.<br>
+If the overall latency achieved is less than 600ms, total 3 extra points.<br>

 ---